Weißenstein Castle (Lower Bavaria): History

 The castle was built around 1100 by the counts of Bogen.
 After this dynasty died out in 1242, the castle fell to the Duke of Bavaria.
 In 1308, the Bavarian Duke Otto and Stephen of Lower Bavaria enfeoffed Lord Eberwein of Degenberg with the castle.
 In 1339/40, the castle became the property of the Degenbergs.

 When the Degenbergs rose up against Duke Albert IV, in the Böckler War, ducal troops under George of Lerchenfeld appeared in front of the castle on 9 December 1468.
 Shortly before Christmas, Weißenstein Castle was captured and burned down.
 However, the Degenbergs rebuilt it and remained here until their extinction in 1602 when Hans Sigmund of Degenberg died.

 The castle fell to Elector Maximilian I who established the seat of the electoral Pfleger here.
 In 1633, during the Thirty Years' War, the castle was ravaged by the Swedish.
 In 1740, the south side of the castle collapsed, in 1742 Franz von der Trenck and his Pandurs finally destroyed the castle.

 Since then, the castle has been in ruins, while the official residence and farm buildings have been restored.
 In 1762 a tower-like building was added, which also served as the so-called a "grain box" for the tithes of the subjects.
-In 1918, the writer, Siegfried von Vegesack, bought the house and made it his residence.
-He called it Das Fressende Haus ("The House that Eats"), due to its high costs.
+In 1918, the writers, Clara Nordstrom and Siegfried von Vegesack, bought the house and made it their home.
+They would rent out rooms to artists and tourists.
+They called it Das Fressende Haus ("The House that Eats"), due to its high costs.
 This is also the title of his novel published in 1932.